 The examination board responsible determines whether the necessary requirement will have to be replaced by another performance or repeated.
 (See also item 6.4 of the Regulations issued by the Office of the President)

-In general, this deadline will be put back by one semester, unless the Examination Board responsible decides on another rule.
+This period is in principle suspended, unless the Examination Board responsible decides on another rule.
 (See also item 6.5 of the Regulations issued by the Office of the President)

 Registration for exams, withdrawal from exams, attempts to view exam files